Based on the email landing in my inbox it appears it is time for this little reminder about E-mail Marketing Etiquette.

 Just the Basics

 Most sole proprietors and small business owners I work with struggle with the proper use of e-mail when it comes to business marketing.
-Some questions are basic etiquette and proper practices, while others many times delve into the arena of online marketing.
-The last thing we want to do is discourage subscribers, cause unsubscribes or worse — get reported for spamming!
+When it comes to e-mail marketing the last thing we want to do is discourage subscribers, cause unsubscribes or worse — get reported for spamming!

 What to Do, What Works, What Doesn’t

 Each business has different goals, business models and methodology that can and should be reflected in their e-mail marketing efforts.
 A great deal of time and testing must be done to determine what will work for your specific brand, market or niche.
 But there are some basics that you can use to guide your strategy and ensure a positive marketing ROI.